groff_man_style(7) — Linux manual page

 groff's “.ft” request may be used.
 If the MF string ends

-in “I”, it is assumed to be an oblique typeface, and
+in “I”, the package assumes it to be an oblique typeface,

-italic corrections are applied before and after man page
+and applies italic corrections before and after man page

 topics and identifiers.